caenrigen/LatexKit/README.md

 * [python-gas-cli] - python (not tested)

 By the time you set up one of those tools you should be ready (and know how) to run your own copy of LatexKit.
 Have fun!
-This instruction may not be very clear so that if you have any dificulties contact us, we will be happy to help you!
+This instructions may not be very clear, if you have any dificulties contact us, we will be happy to help you!

 ## Useful resources
 * [Advanced Development Process with Apps Script]